backdrop-contrib/domain/README.txt

 4.4   Advanced Settings

 These settings control advanced features for the module.
-Some of these features require patches to Drupal core.
+Some of these features require patches to Backdrop core.
 Please read the documentation carefully before implementing these features.

 NOTE: Some of these options may be disabled in the event that patches